Shawna Robinson: 1990s

 Robinson started competing in the NASCAR Busch Grand National Series in 1991, driving the No. 77 Huffman Racing Buick.
 At the time, the Busch Grand National Series was considered NASCAR's feeder circuit, a proving ground for drivers who wished to step up to the organization's premiere circuit, the Winston Cup.
 Early on, she ran sponsor-less because no one provided funding for her.
-Robinson qualified 26th fastest and finished 15th at her first Busch Series race, which took place at Orange County Speedway.
-Later that year, she finished 21st at Motor Mile Speedway, and 18th at the season's second race held at Orange County Speedway.
+Robinson qualified 26th fastest and finished fifteenth at her first Busch Series race, which took place at Orange County Speedway.
+Later that year, she finished 21st at Motor Mile Speedway, and eighteenth at the season's second race held at Orange County Speedway.
 The final race Robinson qualified for was at Charlotte Motor Speedway driving the No. 49 Ferree Racing car, where she finished 41st after an accident.
 Robinson failed to qualify for the race at Martinsville Speedway.
 She finished 54th in the Busch Series points standings.

 In the 1992 Busch Series, Robinson moved to Silver Racing, driving the No. 21 Oldsmobile.
-Robinson began the season with a 34th-place finish in the Goody's 300, and was involved in an accident after completing 67 laps.
+Robinson began the season with a 34th place finish in the Goody's 300, and was involved in an accident after completing 67 laps.
 Before the Champion 300, Robinson moved to the Pharo Racing No. 33 car after she was released by Silver Racing, and later moved to the No. 25 vehicle owned by Laughlin Racing.
 Although she struggled during her rookie season, she performed well in July and August, where she finished eleventh (her best of the season) in the Firecracker 200 at Volusia County Speedway, and she equaled the result at Michigan International Speedway.
 Robinson finished 38th in the final Busch Series championship standings, and was second in the NASCAR Busch Series Rookie of the Year behind Ricky Craven despite her abbreviated schedule.

 Robinson went to the No. 35 Chevrolet for Laughlin Racing for the 1993 Busch Series, and drove in twenty-four races.
 At the season-opening Goody's 300, she retired after 71 laps due to a blown engine; her team also changed manufacturers during the season from Oldsmobile to Pontiac.
 She took her best finish of the season with an eleventh-place result in the Kroger 200 at Indianapolis Raceway Park.
 She did not qualify for four races in the 1993 season.
 Robinson finished the year 23rd in the final points standings, the highest of her Busch Series career.
 She made her first start in the Busch North Series at New Hampshire Motor Speedway where she qualified, but finished in 34th position after her engine failed.
 Robinson returned to Ferree Racing to drive the No. 46 Chevrolet for the 1994 Busch Series season.